- Written by Dr.Mehmet Demircioglu

 Hair Transplant Quote Changes Should Come With a Clear Reason

-A hair transplant quote can change before surgery, but the reason should be clear before the patient signs consent or any grafts are removed.
-A change can be reasonable after a direct examination if graft count, donor safety, repair complexity, hair type, or hairline design has genuinely changed the surgical scope.
-It becomes a warning sign when the explanation is vague, the surgeon is not involved, or travel pressure is used to make the patient accept a higher price quickly.
+A hair transplant quote can change before surgery, but the reason has to be clear before you sign consent or any grafts are removed.
+A change can be reasonable after direct examination if the donor area, treated area, graft range, repair complexity, hair type, or hairline design genuinely changes the surgical scope.
+The warning sign is a vague explanation, missing surgeon involvement, or pressure that makes the new price feel unavoidable because you have already travelled.

 My practical rule is simple.
 A changed quote should name the changed finding.
+It should also name the revised scope, who made the decision, and what happens if you do not accept it.
 If the new number is only a sales number, pause.
-If the new plan is explained by the surgeon with a clear scope, the patient can judge it calmly.
+If the surgeon explains the finding, the safer options, and the written terms, you can decide without pressure.

 A changed quote should name a changed finding